krangelie/bias-bench-extended/README.md

 **New:** Added CoLake, Luke and custom tuned GPT2 model support.
 To run the CoLake experiments, download the model weights [here](https://github.com/txsun1997/CoLAKE). - @krangelie

+Note: Luke works only with newer versions of the transformer library (I got it running with 4.25.0)

 -------

 ## Bias Bench Leaderboard